-It is extremely important that first time operators find a smooth, spacious area with no obstacles, (buildings, ditches, trees, overhead obstructions, etc.) to allow the operator to be become completely familiar with the operation of all Brazos Trailer controls and functions including starting, stopping, braking, turning and elevating the trailer body before putting the trailer into a working environment.
+It is extremely important that first time operators find a smooth, spacious area with no obstacles, (buildings, ditches, trees, overhead obstructions, etc.) to allow the operator to be become completely familiar with the operation of all Brazos Trailer controls and functions including starting, stopping, braking, turning and opening the dump gates before putting the trailer into a working environment.